 All four metaphors helped articulate four important approaches to the study of implementation, but the missing metaphor deserves a special attention.
-This metaphor revealed a gap in the literature that has not been yet addressed and holds a fortune for the state of implementation research:
+This metaphor revealed a gap in the literature that has not yet been addressed and holds great potential for the state of implementation research.

 In terms of research goal, this new angle puts the act of implementation at the center of the stage, regardless of the policy process.
-Its aim isn’t to learn if there is change in the policy, or what controls the process, or what causes the change its aim it to study what implementers do when they implement.
+Its aim is not to learn if there is change in the policy, or what controls the process, or what causes the change.
+Rather, its aim is to study what implementers do when they implement.

-In terms of the research subject (the dependent variable), due to the research goal: it wishes to understand the actual actions of the implementers, unfold the dialog they conduct when they interact with other implementers, other policies, different artifacts and themselves.
+In terms of the research subject (the dependent variable), due to the research goal: it wishes to understand the actual actions of the implementers, unfold the dialogue they conduct when they interact with other implementers, other policies, different artifacts and themselves.
 The research questions will be, for example: What are the implementation actions?
-What are the places the implementer has a personal touch?
+What are the places where the implementer has a personal touch?
 How did this personal touch evolve?
 What inspired or coerced it?
-Who or what affects him the most?
-How does the implementer engage with its context?
-How does he affect other and other things?
+Who or what affects him or her the most?
+How does the implementer engage with the context?
+How does he or she affect others and other things?
 According to this approach, the secret to successful implementation lies in highly localized and specific thoughts and actions of single actors at the most detailed level.

-In terms of the research outcomes: implementation research of this kind can result in a categorization of different types of implementation – not from the policy perspective but from the implementers action perspective.
+In terms of the research outcomes: implementation research of this kind can result in a categorization of different types of implementation – not from the policy perspective but from the implementers’ action perspective.
 For example, it can define professions, reveal assumptions and values, enlighten what creates diversion, define professions inaction and so on.
-This line of research defines “masters” in the art and craft of implementation.
+This line of research defines ‘masters’ in the art and craft of implementation.
 Implementation research as jazz can offer a new understanding of the profession of implementation, as an undertaking that involves reflective practices and engaging in dialogue.
-This dialogue is not related only to the policy it is supposedly implementing, but with every layer of their memory, every actor involved in the past or in the present, every policy they are familiar with, every action they have taken or observed, and so on.
-According to this logic, the professionalism of the “implementers” is a function of their accumulated experience, competence, and mastery of the basics, which allows them to address new situations in a novel and creative way (Wieck, 549).
-For this, this line of research can contribute to defining what implementers do.
+This dialogue is not only related to the policy it is supposedly implementing, but also with every layer of their memory, every actor involved in the past or in the present, every policy they are familiar with, every action they have taken or observed, and so on.
+According to this logic, the professionalism of the ‘implementers’ is a function of their accumulated experience, competence, and mastery of the basics, which allows them to address new situations in a novel and creative way (Wieck, 549).
+For these reasons, this line of research can contribute to defining what implementers do.